4 MAJOR TYPES OF TECHNICAL ANALYSIS CHARTS

 1) Line Chart

 A line chart represents the daily closing prices of financial securities.
 It is used for the observation of long-term trends but also to make comparisons with related financial variables.
-For example, observe the price of an oil company compared to the price of oil during a particular period of time.
+For example, observe the price of an oil company compared to the price of oil during a particular period.

 2) Bar Chart

 A bar chart is commonly used for the observation of short-term and mid-term price movements.
-It incorporates opening, closing, high and low price on a daily basis.
+It incorporates opening, closing, and high and low prices daily.
 The left dash represents the opening price, the right dash represents the closing price -while the upper edge of each bar represents the daily high and the lower edge represents the daily lows.

 If the left dash (open) is lower than the right dash (close) then the bar will be colored black.
 If the left dash (open) is higher than the right dash (close) then the bar will be colored red or white.
-In simple words black bars represents upward closing prices and red (or white) bars downward closing prices.
+In simple words, black bars represent upward closing prices, and red (or white) bars downward closing prices.

 3) Candlestick Chart

-Candlestick charts are Japanese origin and widely used in the Forex market.
-A candlestick chart is a combination of a line-chart and a bar-chart.
-Each bar represents the full range of a financial security price movement over a given time period.
+Candlestick charts are of Japanese origin and are widely used in the Forex market.
+A candlestick chart is a combination of a line chart and a bar chart.
+Each bar represents the full range of a financial security price movement over a given period.
 Similar to the bar chart, the candlestick also has a thin vertical line showing the trading range.

 4) Point and Figure Chart